shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <aside class="notes">
         <b>Let's explore the lifecycle pattern a bit deeper</b>
         <ol>
-            <li>When a component needs to change the state of the app, it orders a change by DISPATCHING an ACTION, that's the only way to change the state.</li>
+            <li>When a component needs to change the state of the app, it orders a change by DISPATCHING an ACTION, that's the only way to change the state in Redux.</li>
             <li>The store then applies this change</li>
             <li>to finish the store notifies the components that subscribed to its changes</li>
         </ol>